DorianMood/researches/week-8/survey.md

 ## 2.1.
 Graph representation

 Let graph $G$ have a node set $v\in V$ and edge set $e\in E$.
-Such graph can be represented as square adjacency matrix $A\in \mathbb{Z}^{N\times N}$, where $A_{i,j}=0$ if nodes $v_i$ and $v_j$ are not connected.
-Otherwise, if nodes are connected, then $A_{i,j}$ is equal to the weight of the edge between nodes $v_i$ and $v_j$.
+Such graph can be represented as square adjacency matrix $A\in \mathbb{Z}^{N\times N}$, where $A_{ij}=0$ if nodes $v_i$ and $v_j$ are not connected.
+Otherwise, if nodes are connected, then $A_{ij}$ is equal to the weight of the edge $e_{ij}$ between nodes $v_i$ and $v_j$.

 It is important to notice that if graph $G$ is undirected, then $A$ is *symmetric*.
 This property is quite useful and it will be used later.

 ## 2.2.
 Convolution on graph

 Conceptually, convolution operation in CNNs is used to *aggregate* data from fixed neighborhood.
 For example in pictures it is neighboring pixels (first-order neighbors in case of $3\times 3$ filter, first-order and second-order neighbors in case of $5\times 5$ filter etc.).
 After that an activation function is being applied.
-This is the simplest pipeline, and, of course, there is quite a bit of optional layers such as pooling or residual [@He_Zhang_Ren_Sun_2015] etc.
+This is the simplest pipeline, and, of course, there is quite a bit of optional layers such as pooling or residual [@He_Zhang_Ren_Sun_2015].

 After summarizing the main concepts of CNNs we can then start thinking about applying similar architecture on graph domain.
 There is one important point which is needed to be mentioned before we start: all the methods here are based on statement that node (or edge) in graph is largely determined by its neighbors.
-This point is quite important since all the approaches mentioned below perform some kind of *aggregating a neighboring information*.
+This point is quite important since all the approaches mentioned below perform some kind of *aggregating a neighboring information* and then making assumptions on node itself based on this aggregated information.

 Traditionally there are two completely different group of methods in graph learning.

 **Spectral methods** are based on graph Laplacian matrix and it's eigen-decomposition (details will be shown next).
-There are several points to notice at first: Spectral methods are slightly more difficult and intuition is not obvious; To apply spectral convolution a fixed size graph is required for both learning and evaluation process (so, it can be used on such datasets as human skeleton or other fixed-size small graphs); Graph has to be undirected.
+There are several points to notice at first: Spectral methods are slightly more difficult and intuition is not obvious; To apply spectral convolution a fixed size graph is required for both learning and evaluation process (so, it can be used on such datasets as human skeleton or other fixed-size small graphs); In general case graph has to be undirected.

 **Spatial methods** are more intuitive for those who familiar with CNNs since in these methods neighbor aggregation is almost similar with neighbor aggregation in CNNs.
-Spatial methods are less computationally effective(???prove???).
+Since spatial methods can be applied on graphs with arbitrary size and arbitrary structure (instead fixed size in case of spectral methods), it leads to computational instability of spatial methods.

 # 3. Learning on graphs